 Trains have right of way

-You can be fined for failing to give way to trains and other railway vehicles.
+You can also be fined for failing to give way to trains and other railway vehicles.
 Trains always have right of way over vehicles and pedestrians.
-If you don't follow warning signs and cross in front of a train, the train driver will record your details and pass them on to Police.
+If you fail to obey the warning signs and cross in front of an approaching train, your details will be recorded by the train driver and passed on to Police.

 Trains are frequent

 Trains can travel at any time of the day or night.
+Even if you think you know the train timetable in your area, these timetables can change, and you may not necessarily be aware of the change.
 Expect a train at any time and always check the railway line is clear of trains before crossing.

 Trains are heavy

-A freight train is heavy and can weigh up to a thousand tonnes.
+A fully laden freight train is extremely heavy and can weigh up to a thousand tonnes.

 Trains are fast

 Trains can travel up to 100kms an hour.
-It is difficult for people to judge the speed of trains.
-If you see a train coming, you should wait for it to pass, no matter how far away you think it is.
+It is difficult for people to judge the speed of an approaching train and research has proven that you are more than likely to misjudge the speed of an approaching train.
+If you can see a train approaching, you should wait for it to pass, no matter how far away you think it is.

 Trains can’t swerve or stop

 Because trains are heavy and fast, they cannot stop in a hurry.
-In fact, a freight train can take up to a kilometre to stop.
-A train sits on rails and cannot swerve to miss an object that may be on the tracks.
+In fact, a fully laden freight train can take up to a kilometre to stop.
+Similarly, a train sits on rails and cannot swerve to miss an object that may be on the tracks.
 This is why a motor vehicle must always give way to a train or other railway vehicle.